beixin87/PCAFR/README.md

 Fit:
   By modified the predictor variables eventType, volunteerCertification, totalNumber, eventLocation, volunteerBonus and volunteerScore, the PLS model now determines the latent variables that are subsets of set of the predictor variables.

+Apply:
-Apply: We apply the multivariate regression model to predict following response variables. eventBudget, volunteerNumber
+  The multivariate regression model is applied to predict the response variables eventBudget and volunteerNumber.

 Algorithm Description: